 This research was designed to study, microscopically, the ameliorative effect of a combination of Vitamin C and activated charcoal on Paraquat-induced hepatotoxicity in Wistar rats at definite time intervals in different groups, alongside clinical signs.
 This approach was aimed at studying what happens at cellular level, when vitamin C and Activated charcoal are combined in an effort to ameliorate hepatotoxicity caused by paraquat oral exposure.

-3.1 CLINICAL SIGNS
+3.1 Clinical Signs

 Clinical signs and behaviors of all rats such as physical activity, diarrhea, tremor, paralysis, food/water consumption, injury and death were observed daily across the groups, with group 1 and 4 showing normal physical presentation and feed consumption.
 Severe reduction in feed/ water intake, respiratory distress, squeaking sound and generalized weakness of the body, anorexia and bloody nasal discharges were observed in group 2 animals especially as from day 12 to 28, with 3 mortalities, one recorded on each of day 8, day 17 and day 25.
 Group 3 animals, showed mild weakness of the body, mild reduction in feed consumption and respiratory distress, especially from the 7th to 14th day, with no bloody nasal discharge and are more active compared to group 2 animals.
 There was one mortality recorded in group 3 on day 23.